Skip to content

 Go to Settings > [your name], scroll down, and tap Sign Out.
 Follow the prompts to keep or remove data from the device.
 Then sign back in with your Apple ID.

-We tested this on an iPhone 12 running iOS 17.5 that showed “Last Backup: Failed” for three straight days.
-Signing out and back in took about 90 seconds, and the backup started automatically within 5 minutes.
+When a phone shows “Last Backup: Failed” for several days with storage and Wi-Fi both fine, an expired token is the likely cause, and signing out and back in usually lets the backup start automatically within minutes.
 If the sign-out button is grayed out, our guide on fixing the sign-out restriction walks through the workarounds.

 #Network and iOS Fixes